carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

 Two different commands are available to start a local dev build:

-- `start:standard`: this will start a local Webpack dev server serving the app built to run in standard mode, which means the template federated modules will be loaded from decentralized storage options using the on-chain specified cids.
+- `start`: this will start a local Webpack dev server serving the app built to run in standard mode, which means the template federated modules will be loaded from decentralized storage options using the on-chain specified cids.
 - `start:staging`: this will start a local Webpack dev server serving the app built to run in staging mode, which means the template federated modules will be loaded from the specified `stagingURL` derived from the template's on-chain